ccf-citi/ioexplorer-wiki/documentation/advanced-filter-language.md

 TP53 any AND tmb Q1 OR NOT age Q4
 ((TP53 any AND tmb Q1) OR (NOT age Q4))
 ```
 (The two expressions above are equivalent.
-The second expression uses parenthesis to denote the accepted order of evaluation)
+The second expression uses parenthesis to denote the accepted order of evaluation.)

 | sample_id | TP53 | tmb    | age    | Result |
 | --------- | ---- | ------ | ------ | ------ |